rust-lang/rust-project-goals/src/2024h2/async.md

 #### The need for an aligned, high judgment group of async experts

 Progress on async-related issues within the Rust org has been slowed due to lack of coherence around a vision and clear steps.
-General purpose teams such as [lang][] and [Libs-API][] have a hard time determining how to respond to, e.g., particular async stabilization requests, as they lack a means to judge whether any given decision is really the right step forward.
+General purpose teams such as [lang][] and [libs-api][] have a hard time determining how to respond to, e.g., particular async stabilization requests, as they lack a means to judge whether any given decision is really the right step forward.
 Theoretically, the async working group could play this role, but it has not really been structured with this purpose in mind.
 For example, the [criteria for membership](https://rust-lang.github.io/wg-async/CHARTER.html#membership-requirements) is loose and the group would benefit from more representation from async ecosystem projects.
 This is an example of a larger piece of Rust "organizational debt", where the term "working group" has been used for many different purposes over the years.

 ### The next six months